SpartanJ/efsw/README.md

 whose native event pair is incomplete or whose filesystem identity is ambiguous continue to be reported as `Delete` and/or `Add` events.

+On Linux, efsw rejects overlapping explicit watches when at least one of the registrations recursively covers the other watch root.
+Recursive watching is implemented using one inotify watch per directory, and sharing the same native directory watch between independent logical registrations is intentionally unsupported. `addWatch()` returns `Errors::FileOverlapping` for these overlapping registrations.
+Applications that need multiple consumers for the same subtree should register it once and multiplex the resulting events internally.

 Linux versions below 2.6.13 are not supported, since inotify wasn't implemented yet.
 I'm not interested in supporting older kernels, since I don't see the point.
 If someone needs this, open an issue in the issue tracker and I may consider implementing a dnotify backend.

 OS-independent watcher, Kqueue and FSEvents for macOS below 10.5 keep cache of the directories structures, to be able to detect changes in the directories.
 This means that there's a memory overhead for these backends.